mtulio/mtulio.labs/docs/guides/ocp-aws-outposts-proxy-ec2.md

-# Installing OpenShift on AWS extending worker node to AWS Outposts and HAProxy router
+# Installing OpenShift on AWS extending worker node to AWS Outposts, and an standalone EC2

 Lab steps to install an OpenShift cluster on AWS, extending compute node to AWS Outposts as Day 2 operations.

-The lab also deploy an HA Proxy compute node into Outpost subnet.
+The lab also deploy an standalone EC2 instance, which can be used to a router (haproxy, etc) - not covered by this document.

 Total time running this lab: ~120 minutes (install, setup, test, destroy).